Julia (Eurythmics song): Other versions

 The version of "Julia" found on the soundtrack differs from the one being played during the end-credits of the film - which is more string based with less synthetic arrangements.
 This is also the case for many of the other songs on the soundtrack versus their version used in the film.

-Music Video
+Music video

 The music video for Julia was directed by Chris Ashbrook (who had directed the previous promo for Sexcrime) and was filmed towards the end of 1984.
-The video consists simply of a closeup of Lennox's face whilst she sings and was later included on the VHS/DVD Eurythmics Greatest Hits, even though the song itself wasn't included on the compilation album of the same name.
+The video, which consists of a bare-shouldered closeup of Lennox's face whilst she sings, was later included on the VHS/DVD Eurythmics Greatest Hits, even though the song itself was not included on the compilation album of the same name.